praveen-riseslabs/reactjs-springboot-realestate/backend/README.md

 ### Swagger

 - Endpoint: `http://localhost:8086/swagger-ui/index.html`
-- try this browser to get the all the end points from Swagger
+- try this in browser to get the all the end points from Swagger

 ### Welcome